 Could you introduce yourself?
 What were you doing before you joined the Full-Stack Development Bootcamp at Constructor Learning?

 Why did you choose Constructor Learning?
-Did you also look into other Bootcamps?

-How was life after the Bootcamp?
+How was life after the bootcamp?